O1ahmad/ansible-role-consul/README.md

 #### Config

 Consul supports specification of multiple configuration files or definitions for controlling various aspects of an agent's behavior.
 These definitions are expected to be expressed in either `JSON` or `HCL` format and to adhere to the syntax framework and rules outlined in *Consul's* official docs and as determined by the community.

 Each of these configurations can be expressed using the `consul_configs` hash, which contains a list of various Consul agent *configuration options*, *config-entries*, *service registrations* and *check* or service healthcheck directives.

 These hashes contain a list of structures specific to each configuration type for declaring the desired agent settings to be rendered in addition to common amongst them all, `:name, :path and :config` which specify the name and path of the configuration file to render and a hash of the configuration to set.
-See [here](https://www.consul.io/docs/agent/config_entries.html) for more details as well as a list of supported options for each configuration type.

-The following provides a reference for a more in-depth explanation in addition to examples of each.
+See [here](https://www.consul.io/docs/agent/config_entries.html) for more details as well as a list of supported options for each configuration type and reference the following for a more in-depth explanation in addition to examples of each.

 `[consul_configs: <entry>:] name: <string>` (**default**: *required*)
 - name of the configuration file to render on the target host (excluding the file extension)